-There are health committees of council in the communities and the government provides funds for those entities.
-It is the voice of the community.
-At the Department of Health, we are always looking for feedback from communities regarding their concerns and suggestions so that we can make improvements moving forward.
+There are (interpretation ends) health committees of council (interpretation) in the communities and the government provides funds for those entities.
+It is the (interpretation ends) voice of the community. (interpretation) The Department of Health is always looking for feedback from communities regarding their concerns and suggestions so that we can make improvements moving forward.
 We have consistently been doing that for the last few months and that will continue going forward.
 Thank you, Mr. Speaker.